You are here

 Next, prepare a package of electronic material (Word files, PDFs, screen shots, etc.) supporting the nomination.* Select only those documents that exemplify each stage of editing and that best illustrate the editor's contribution.
 This material may accompany the nomination form or be sent separately, but it must be received at the Editors Canada office by the deadline for supporting documents.

-* Please be sure you have written permission from the author or publisher (and, where appropriate, the translator) to share these materials with the award judges.
+*Please be sure you have written permission from the author or publisher (and, where appropriate, the translator or copy editor) to share these materials with the award judges.

 - nominee's CV